1988 FA Cup final: Build-up

-Liverpool had just been crowned once again as champions of the First Division and were the all-conquering giants of English football throughout the 1980s.
-Wimbledon had just finished seventh in the First Division that season, only their second year in the top tier.
-Liverpool, with a team full of international star players, were strongly expected and favoured to win the FA Cup by all the experts, as they had secured their 17th league title by playing in an exciting and flamboyant style, whereas Wimbledon, who had been playing in the semi-professional Southern Football League just eleven years earlier, were derided by many pundits as being technically limited and dismissed as relying only on their strength, and were expected to have almost no chance of beating their illustrious opponents.
+Liverpool was once again crowned champion of the First Division.They were the giants of English football during the 1980s.
+Wimbledon finished seventh in the First Division that season, only their second year in the top tier.
+Liverpool, with a team full of international star players, were favoured to win the FA Cup by experts, as they had secured their 17th league title by playing in an exciting and flamboyant style.
+Whereas Wimbledon, which had been playing in the semi-professional Southern Football League just eleven years earlier, were dismissed by many as being technically limited, relying primarily on their strength.
+They were thought to have almost no chance of beating their more prestigious opponents.

 Match summary

 Wimbledon took the lead in the 37th minute, when Lawrie Sanchez's looping header from six yards out, from a Dennis Wise free kick on the left, went across goalkeeper Bruce Grobbelaar and into the right of the net.

 Liverpool created a host of chances, including a chipped goal over the goalkeeper by Peter Beardsley in the first half which was disallowed as the referee had already awarded a free kick to Liverpool, but were unable to find a way past Wimbledon goalkeeper Dave Beasant.
 The Merseysiders were awarded a penalty on the hour mark following a foul by Clive Goodyear on John Aldridge.
 However, Aldridge's penalty was saved by Beasant's diving save to his left, thus Beasant became the first keeper to save a penalty in a Wembley FA Cup final.
 The Londoners survived more pressure from Liverpool to secure their only major trophy and a notable upset in FA Cup Final history.
 Captain Beasant became the second goalkeeper to lift the FA Cup as a result (Royal Engineers goalkeeper and captain Major William Merriman lifted the Cup in 1875).
 After the final whistle John Motson, who was commentating for the BBC, delivered his famous line: "The Crazy Gang have beaten the Culture Club."